Profile

 Senator Elder Vogel Jr.

-Senator Elder Vogel Jr. has represented the citizens of the 47th Senatorial District, which includes parts of Beaver, Butler and Lawrence counties, since 2009.
+Since 2009, Senator Elder Vogel, Jr. has represented the citizens of the 47th Senatorial District, which includes parts of Beaver, Butler, and Lawrence counties.

-Senator Vogel is Chairman of the Agriculture & Rural Affairs Committee.
-He is Vice Chairman of the Senate Appropriations Committee and a member of the Banking & Insurance, Environmental Resources & Energy, Transportation, and Majority Policy committees.
+In Harrisburg, he serves in various leadership roles which include being Majority Chairman of the Agriculture & Rural Affairs Committee as well as the Vice Chairman of the Senate Appropriations Committee.
+Sen. Vogel is also a member of the Banking & Insurance, Environmental Resources & Energy, Transportation, and Majority Policy committees.

-Over the years, Senator Vogel has introduced several measures that have been signed into law.
+Throughout his tenure, Senator Vogel has been the driving force behind several measures he introduced and have since been enacted into law.
 Among them:

 • Eliminating the statutory requirements for costly low Reid Vapor Pressure “Summer Gas” gasoline in seven southwestern Pennsylvania counties.